bcapptain/Graypot/README.md

 A ready-to-deploy SSH honeypot with seamless Graylog integration.
 Capture and analyze SSH attacks with minimal setup effort.

 ![Graylog Dashboard](Screenshots/GraylogDashboard.png)
+*Thats just an example Dashboard you can build with the data from Graypot*

 ## Quick Start
 ```bash